-1. First, set up the group directory for vgdatabase:

-'''

-mkdir /dev/vgdatabase

-'''

-2. Next, create a control file named group in the directory /dev/vgdatabase, as follows:

-'''

-mknod /dev/vgdatabase/group c 64 0xhh0000

-'''

-The major number is always 64, and the hexadecimal minor number has the form where hh must be unique to the volume group you are creating.
+- 1. First, set up the group directory for vgdatabase: - # mkdir /dev/vgdatabase - 2.
+Next, create a control file named group in the directory /dev/vgdatabase, as follows: - # mknod /dev/vgdatabase/group c 64 0xhh0000 where hh must be unique to the volume group you are creating.
 Use the next hexadecimal number that is available on your system, after the volume groups that are already configured.
 Use the following command to display a list of existing volume groups: